We have a leading specialist Financial Regulation practice with extensive experience and expertise advising on regulatory issues affecting:

 - outsourcing arrangements

-- the impact of UK and EU regulatory reform projects and other developments in the law and market practice
+- the impact of UK, EU and other international regulatory reform projects and developments in the law and market practice

 - UK and EU securities law and marketing regimes